 Telephone number 800-282-2882.

-John Roberts voted with the majority unanimous three-member appeals court panel last Friday that put Bush's military tribunals in the war on terror back on track.
+John Roberts voted with the majority, unanimous three-member appeals court panel last Friday that put Bush's military tribunals in the war on terror back on track.

 This clears the way for the Pentagon to resume trials for detainees held at Guantanamo Bay.

-I fully expect this to be something on which he is questioned.
+I fully expect this to be something on which he is questioned, primarily because Dick Durbin is a member of the Judiciary Committee.

 I think they're going to go after him on this.